Policemen that kill, harass Nigerians must face capital punishment – Sega Link

 However, he noted that youths and the general public also have the duty to respect police officers.

-He added that it was illegal for policemen to stop Nigerians and scroll through their phones or check their bank account balance, tracing it to “illiteracy” of most of the policemen assigned to the roads.
+He added that it was illegal for policemen to stop Nigerians and scroll through their phones or check their bank account balance, tracing the actions to “illiteracy” of most of the policemen assigned to the roads.

-He said that for the harassment to stop, Nigerians must cultivate the habit of caring about the welfare of others and demand justice when a fellow citizen is being needlessly harassed.
+He said that for the harassment to stop, Nigerians must cultivate the habit of caring about the welfare of others and demand justice when a fellow citizen is being needlessly harassed by policemen.

-He recalled how his cousin was picked up for no reason alongside nine others and detained at Area ‘H’ Police Division in Ogudu.
+He recalled how his cousin was picked up for no reason alongside nine others and detained at Area ‘H’ Police Division in Ogudu area of the state.

-Ruggedman said because he cared, he was able to facilitate the release of not just his innocent cousin but also eight others through then Public Relations Officer of Zone 2 Command covering Lagos and Ogun States, CSP Dolapo Badmus.
+Ruggedman said because he cared, he was able to facilitate the release of not just his innocent cousin but also eight others through then Public Relations Officer of Zone 2 Command covering Lagos and Ogun States, CSP Dolapo Badmus, who also a panelist at the event.

 “There are millions of Nigerians every day who are at the mercy of these men on the road,” the musician lamented.